 — Coastal Flooding

-An uncommon flood type in Trinidad and Tobago is groundwater flooding, but has been observed as recently as the October 2018 floods.
+— Groundwater Flooding – An uncommon flood type in Trinidad and Tobago, but has been observed as recently as the October 2018 floods.

 Pluvial or Surface Flooding

-Undoubtedly, street flooding, also known as urban or pluvial flooding, are the most common types of flooding in Trinidad and Tobago.
+Undoubtedly, street flooding, also known as urban or pluvial flooding, is the most common type of flooding in Trinidad and Tobago.
 Pluvial flooding is the umbrella term that covers all surface flooding, meaning heavy rainfall created a flooding event independent of an overflowing water body such as a drain, stream or river.

 Urban/Street flooding, a type of pluvial flooding, is more common in urbanized areas of Trinidad and Tobago, where heavy rainfall overwhelms the drainage system and water flows into streets and occasionally into structures.
 This is frequently seen along the East-West Corridor, along the nation’s highways where inadequate drainage exists and most notoriously, Port of Spain.
 In Tobago, it favors Bon Accord and Scarborough.